 The HD672 has a high output and thus provides ample volume reserves, which also make it possible to use it in a more noisy environment such as public transport.
 However, the hi-fi headphones are not only loud, they also impress with their clear, balanced sound.
 The round, harmonious tuning has a direct response and has good stereo imaging without offering a huge stage.
 What impressed me most, however, was the spatial representation of the over-ears, which I would not have thought possible in this price range.
 Here the advantages of the semi-open design are used and optimally brought to bear.

-In the search for points that can be criticized, it can be stated that the sound also has dull properties, appears slightly washed out and can have nasal tendencies.
+In the search for points that can be criticized, it can be stated that the sound also has dull properties, appears slightly washed out, and can have nasal tendencies.
 It is difficult for me to criticize this because of the overall sound quality, which also meets higher, ambitious demands.
-The bass is always punchy without being dominant, while the mids are present, powerful and detailed.
-There is no drop in the upper frequencies, so that the highs are present and give the sound a lot of openness.
-The over-ears cover a wide range of styles by providing listening pleasure in classical, jazz or blues as well as in rock and pop or electronic music and alternatives.
+The bass is always punchy without being dominant, while the mids are present, powerful, and detailed.
+There is no drop in the upper frequencies, so the highs are present and give the sound a lot of openness.
+The over-ears cover a wide range of styles by providing listening pleasure in classical, jazz, or blues as well as in rock and pop or electronic music and alternatives.

 Build Quality and Design

 Two flexible spring steel rods make up the main structure of the HD672.
 These rods attach directly to the earcups, very similar to what we saw on the HD668B.
-There is a solid plastic joint partway down the rods that adds solidity and prevents the two rods from separating and thus creating pressure where they connect to the earcups.
+There is a solid plastic joint partway down the rods that add solidity and prevents the two rods from separating and thus creates pressure where they connect to the earcups.

 Now, onto the earpads which are sure to be a matter of contention with many users.
 Rather than the traditional type that most of us are used to, the HD571 adopts silicone earpads.
 The earpads are made from a single thin sheet of silicone that wraps around itself to form a hollow interior.